shre7989/times-tables/README.md

 # Getting Started:
-An app that simulated a visual animation representing times tables using points around a circle.
+An app that simulates a visual animation representing times tables using points around a circle.

 # Instructions: